Climate Battery Greenhouse Version 2

 Cost of Operation

-Our 6” inline duct fans use between 60-70 watts each (we used fans from two manufacturers).
+Our 6” inline duct fans use between 60-70 watts each (we used fans from two different manufacturers).
 When running all fans, this should pull around 700-800 watts.
 Our current fans run between 1,100 to 1,200 watts.
 This difference is fairly significant and additionally, the spacing we’re heating is larger due to the larger footprint of the greenhouse (34x96 versus 30x96 for the older greenhouse).
+We may utilize booster fans on the output risers to boost airflow, upping the total consumption to around 1,200 watts.

 Formal Performance Analysis by PSU